Small Business Phone System Cost: Calculations and Considerations for 2022

-Is your company concentrated at a single location, or do you have multiple locations that require phone lines?
+Is your company concentrated at a single location, or do you have multiple locations that require phone lines or call appearances?

 A company with 20 users at a single site’s installation costs will ultimately be lower than the cost of installing phone lines at multiple sites.
 Each location that requires installation can increase the final cost of your small business phone system.